My advice and approach to working as a UX designer and freelancer.

 I explain the three main reasons I don’t display a UX porfolio on my website, and what you can use instead.

-The key but not-so-obvious lessons I've learned over the last three years of working as a remote freelancer.
+The very important but not-so-obvious lessons I’ve learned over the last four years of working as a remote freelancer.

 Delving into the three reasons why people without design backgrounds actually often make better UX designers.